rust-lang/rustup/doc/dev-guide/src/tips-and-tricks.md

 If it's necessary to alter the backtracking limit from the default of half a release cycle for some reason, you can set the `RUSTUP_BACKTRACK_LIMIT` environment variable.
-If this is unparseable as an `i32` or if it's absent then the default of 21 days (half a cycle) is used.
+If this is unparsable as an `i32` or if it's absent then the default of 21 days (half a cycle) is used.
 If it parses and is less than 1, it is clamped to 1 at minimum.